krezac/tesla-data-source/README.md

 * startLongitude: longitude of stating point [13.704535]
 * startRadius: radius in meters from starting point used to initiate new lap [100]
 * startTime: time to load and process data from ["2020-12-28T10:30:00.000Z"]
-* hours: if startTime not provided, last xy hours are processed [24]
+* hours: hours to be preocessed from startTime if provided, till now otherwise [24]
 * mergeFromLap: the first lap to be merged [1]
 * lapsMerged: how many laps are merged together [1]
 * consumptionRated: rated consumption of the vehicle [14.7],
 * statusRefreshSeconds: how often status data are refreshed from database [5]
 * lapsRefreshSeconds: how often lap data are refreshed from database [10]
 * fioRefreshSeconds: how often bank account balance is refreshed from bank API [900]
 * defaultMapZoom: zoom level at page load.
 The higher, the closer (max 19) [16]
+* previousLaps: number of previous laps to be displayed [10]

 ## JSON Endpoints